 What happens if a parent does not pay child support in Caldwell?

 The custodial parent has a number of different options.
-Indeed, the failure to pay child support can lead to enforcement action.
+The failure to pay child support can lead to enforcement action.
 Courts may impose wage garnishment, tax refund interception, license suspension, or even contempt proceedings.
+Our family law attorney team can help you take action to enforce child support orders and protect your children’s financial stability.

 What expenses are child support designed to cover in Idaho?